sajjad-MoBe/CloudiJudge/README.md

 4.  **Verify the Setup**
 	Once the containers are up, the application should be running and accessible as configured.
+	- To create an Admin user you can use this command:
+		``docker-compose exec judge create-admin --email=sajjad@beigi.com``

+	- You also can fill database with test data using (erase=true for delete test datas):
+		``docker-compose exec judge load-test-data erase=false``

 ## Contributors